coto/coto.github.io/resume.md

 <hr>
 #### » CTO (2011 - 2017)

+- Budget and Projections for Projects.
 - Design and planning of Architecture and Systems for multi-layered banking applications.
-- Managed partnership with Google Cloud.
+- Created partnership with Google Cloud.
+- Created and Deploy projects from zero base.
-- Improve customer experience.
+- Worked on customer experience.
-- Lead IT teams.
-- Lead Security and Software projects.
+- Lead Teams in Security and Software projects.

 <hr>
 #### » Software Engineer (2010 - 2011)